jwkern/rovibAbsSpec_IDL/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 GENERAL DESCRIPTION:
-This IDL script models a multi-component absorption spectrum in the form of cross-sectional ground-based telescope data.
+This IDL script models a multi-component ro-vibrational absorption spectrum of carbon-monoxide (CO) using radiative transfer equations and assuming that the gas is in local thermodynamic equilibrium (LTE).

 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION: